Abdurokhman/Abdurokhman/README.md

-- 👋 Hi, I’m Abdurokhman Mukhanbetov iOS developer.
+- 👋 Hi, I’m Abdurokhman Mukhanbetov iOS developer/trader, analyst.
 - 👀 I’m interested in iOS Development, as well as Machine learning and Augmented Reality.
 - 🌱 I’m currently working with SwiftUI.
 - 👨🏻‍💻 I’m looking to collaborate on mobile development and blockchain technology.